 | Relationship | BTIncumbent contract | 3CXDirect UK MSP |

-Real BT Cloud Voice quotes we've reviewed land around £12 to £21 per user per month on five-year terms, plus a setup fee near £350, with the various BT resellers selling the same contract at different margins.
-We bill per user per month too, but on a 12-month initial term then month-to-month.
+Real BT Cloud Voice quotes we've reviewed land around £12 to £21 per user per month on five-year terms, plus an upfront setup fee that varies quote to quote, with the various BT resellers selling the same contract at different margins.
+We bill per user per month too, on a term agreed at your scoping call rather than a five-year lock-in.
 And because the 3CX licence is per-system rather than per-seat, adding people doesn't stack another per-seat licence charge on top.
-Your whole cost stack is itemised at the audit.
+Your quote is broken out line by line at the scoping call.

 This is worth understanding before you sign.
 BT Cloud Work runs on RingCentral's platform under a confirmed BT and RingCentral partnership.
 The Entry, Basic, Connect, and Collaborate tiers, the unified comms (voice, video, messaging), the Salesforce, Office 365, and Microsoft Teams integrations, and the contact-centre options (Cloud Work CC, RingCX) are all RingCentral capabilities sold through BT.